 How to Install WP User Frontend?

-First of all, you have to visit the WordPress.org Plugin Directory or WeDevs.com dashboard (For Pro version only) to download the WP User Frontend.
+First of all, you have to visit the WordPress.org Plugin Directory or WeDevs.com dashboard (For the Pro version only) to download the WP User Frontend.
 My way of downloading a plugin is through the admin dashboard.
 Navigate to your plugins menu in the left side panel and click on Add New plugin.

 Enter this exact text into the search box to bring up the Plugin: WP User Frontend